Start Building for Free

 Projects

-For GitHub OAuth app and Bitbucket accounts, a project in CircleCI is tied to, and shares the name of the associated code repository in your VCS.
+For GitHub OAuth app and Bitbucket Cloud accounts, a project in CircleCI is tied to, and shares the name of the associated code repository in your VCS.

-For GitHub App and GitLab users, a project in CircleCI is standalone.
-You name your project and then connect your code (in your GitHub or GitLab repository) to that project.
-A standalone project can have:
+For GitHub App, GitLab SaaS and self-managed and Bitbucket Data Center users, a project in CircleCI is standalone.
+You name your project and then connect your code (in your GitHub, GitLab or Bitbucket Data Center repository) to that project.

 • One or more configurations (pipeline definitions), including, but not limited to, a .circleci/config.yml file in the repository associated with the project.